-twho is a governor at the school delivered the letters to ensure there was no doubt that her sisters were telling the truth and now very soon this Head teacher will also resign, or be sacked.
-The same are discussing etc and as a result we have been able what the governing body and Head are discussing etc and as a result we have been able to execute this perfectly, she will soon be moved into another school as a Governor and over time will instigate the same process there.
+twho is a governor at the school delivered the letters to ensure there was no doubt that her sisters were telling the truth and now very soon this Flead teacher will also resign, or be sacked. has also been key to keeping us informed as to what the governing body and Head are discussing etc and as a result we have been able to execute this perfectly, she will soon be moved into another school as a Governor and over time will instigate the same process there.